Agendas and Minutes

 Yes.
 Video recordings are published and linked to the agenda as soon as a meeting has concluded.

-- In the calendar, select the link to the meeting in which you are interested
+- In the calendar on the Council and Committee meetings page, select the link to the meeting in which you are interested

 - Select Agenda (HTML), Minutes (HTML), or Video to view the recording

-Audio recordings of Council and Standing Committee meetings from the past 4 years are available on CD at a cost of $15.75 per CD.
-Please contact the Office of the City Clerk to request a copy 780-496-8171 or email@example.com.
+Audio recordings of Council and Standing Committee meetings from the past 4 years are available through a Google Drive link.
+Please contact the Office of the City Clerk at 780-496-8171 or firstname.lastname@example.org to inquire about accessing these.

 On the YouTube stream, captions can be turned on by click on the settings icon (the gear) at the bottom right of the video.